-- Avoid coming into contact with rodents and rodent burrows or disturbing dens (such as pack rat nests). - Do not pitch tents or place sleeping bags in areas in proximity to rodent
+•Avoid contact with rodents and rodent burrows or disturbing dens (such as pack rat nests).

-- feces or burrows or near possible rodent shelters (e.g., garbage boxes or woodpiles). - Do not use or enter cabins or other enclosed shelters that are rodent infested until they have been appropriately cleaned and disinfected.
-Report these to the next staffed camp. - Do not sleep on the bare ground.
-Use of tents with floors and good ground cloths is required. - Store food in a bear bag hung from a cable. - Properly package all garbage and trash, and discard in covered trash containers at staffed camps. - Use only water that has been disinfected by boiling, chlorination, iodination or purification for drinking, cooking, washing dishes and brushing teeth.

-Avoid the Plague

-Rabies and bubonic plague are potentially transmitted by fleas carried by rabbits, bats, ground squirrels, chipmunks, and other rodents.
-Do not handle any animals.
-Do not feed any animals.
-Keep your tent zipped closed to prevent rodents entering.
+•Do not enter enclosed buildings until they have been appropriately cleaned and disinfected.
+Report structures that have not been cleaned and disinfected to the nearest staff camp.

+•Sleep in tents or approved sleeping structures.
+Do not sleep on bare ground; use of tents with floors is required.
+No cowboy camping.

+•Do not sleep in buildings not specifically approved by Philmont management for sleeping.

+•Store food in a bear bag hung from a cable.

+•Properly package all garbage and trash, and discard in covered trash containers at staffed camps.

+•Use only water that has been properly disinfected for drinking, cooking, washing dishes and brushing teeth.